What is the NRAS biomarker?

 Knowing the details of tumor biomarkers can help you and your doctor make decisions about personalized treatment with therapies tailored specifically to the characteristics of your tumor.

-- A mutation in the NRAS gene is also a predictive biomarker for a poor response to anti-EGFR treatments like cetuximab or panitumumab and therefore, patients with a NRAS mutation should not receive anti-EGFR drugs alone or in combination with chemotherapy.
+A mutation in the NRAS gene is also a negative predictive biomarker for a poor response to anti-EGFR treatments like cetuximab or panitumumab and therefore, patients with a NRAS mutation should not receive anti-EGFR drugs alone or in combination with chemotherapy.

 What treatment options are available?